msaber69/weather-app/README.md

 # Weather App with React TypeScript, Node.js, MongoDB, Kubernetes, and Jenkins CI/CD

+## Authors

+- Mohammed Saber Bellaaziri
+- Bouthayna Atik

 ## Overview

-This project demonstrates the creation of a weather application using React with TypeScript for the frontend, Node.js with Express for the backend, MongoDB as the database, and Kubernetes for container orchestration.
+This project demonstrates the creation of a weather application using React with TypeScript for the frontend, Node.js with Express for the backend, Mysql as the database, and Kubernetes for container orchestration.
 Jenkins is set up for Continuous Integration and Continuous Deployment (CI/CD) to automate the build, test, and deployment processes.

 ## Project Structure

 The project is structured as follows:

-- **`client/`**: Contains the React TypeScript weather app.
+- **`frontend/`**: Contains the React TypeScript weather app.
-- **`server/`**: Contains the Node.js server for fetching weather data.
+- **`backend/`**: Contains the Node.js server for fetching weather data.
+- **`kubernetes/`**: Contains Kubernetes deployment and services for backend and frontend applications & ingress file.
 - **`Jenkinsfile`**: Jenkins Pipeline script for CI/CD.
-- **`k8s/`**: Contains Kubernetes deployment files.

 ## Technologies Used